 In spite of its effectiveness as a home remedy, hot water has its own set of challenges.
 The definition of “hot” is hazy, as the ideal water temperature varies from individual to individual.
 Your body cannot cope with the resulting consequences should you drink water that is too hot.

 Check out the infographic below to learn more about the adverse effects of hot drinking water and what you can do to avoid them.

-Hot water is preferred in winters and rainy seasons as it offers relief from the cold.
+Hot water is preferred in winter and rainy seasons, as it offers relief from the cold.
 It is also beneficial in alleviating pain caused due to kidney damage.
 But the side effects of drinking hot water should also be considered.
 While internal scalding is one of the major side effects of drinking hot water, it also leads to laryngopharynx edema and respiratory tract blockage.
 Furthermore, hot tap water may contain high amounts of contaminants, which may exert a negative effect on health.
 However, steaming the water in a pot instead of boiling it and sipping it after it cools down can help reduce the risk of side effects.

 Frequently Asked Questions